 Kim Franke-Folstad contributed to this article.

 Investing involves risk, including the potential loss of principal.
-Any references to protection benefits, safety, security, or lifetime income generally refer to fixed insurance products, never securities or investment products.
+Any references to [protection benefits, safety, security, lifetime income, etc] generally refer to fixed insurance products, never securities or investment products.
 Insurance and annuity product guarantees are backed by the financial strength and claims-paying ability of the issuing insurance company.

 Michael LaMarche is the owner of LaMarche & Associates Financial Planning & Insurance (www.focusedfutures.com), based in O'Fallon, Missouri.
 He specializes in providing retirement income planning solutions and strategies for individuals and businesses.